 “After I sandblasted the award, it looked so good with the exposed layers that I thought a clear layer of glass on top would take away from the natural look I wanted to create,” said Tuber.

 After six months of researching, sketching, refining, and ten practice pieces, the result was beautiful.

 “I turned on all of my resources to make something I am truly proud of,” said Larry Tuber.

 The award expressed everything PAA desired – a true celebration of someone sticking their neck out for prevention.

 The Works: Ohio Center for History, Art & Technology is a Stem-based Smithsonian affiliate institution.
 The interactive museum has hands-on activities for all ages.
 You can also meet Larry by taking one of his glassblowing classes or attending a fused-glass workshop.
 Visit https://attheworks.org/ to discover all they have to offer!

 Find Your Role In Prevention

 Prevention saves lives.
-Help us expand prevention services to reach the youngest and oldest members of our community.
+Help us expand prevention services to reach our community’s youngest and oldest members.
 PAA’s mission is to educate families, empower communities, and advocate for healthy mental health and substance use policies.
-Find your role in prevention by visiting http://preventionactionalliance.org/.
+Find your role in prevention by visiting https://preventionactionalliance.org/.